kgateway-dev/kgateway/docs/content/operations/production_deployment/_index.md

 Make sure you have the `%RESPONSE_FLAGS%` item in the log pattern.
 {{% /notice %}}

-## Horizontal scaling - the data-plane
+## Horizontally scaling the data plane

 ### Gateway proxy

-It's fine to scale up the gateway-proxies (Envoy instances).
-You can use a Deployment or a DeamonSet.
-The more CPU you will dedicate to the gateway-proxy, the more requests if will be able to handle.
+You can scale up the `gateway-proxies` Envoy instances by using a Deployment or a DeamonSet.
+The amount of requests that the `gateway-proxies` can process increases with the amount of CPU that the `gateway-proxies` have access to.

 ### Ext-Auth

-You can also scale-up the ExtAuth service.
-Most of the time, one instance is fine.
-We have seen deployments with 2 replicas working well.
+You can also scale up the ExtAuth service.
+Typically, one to two instances are sufficient.

-## Horizontal scaling - the control-plane
+## Horizontally scaling the control plane

 ### XDS Relay